Secret Command

 }

 Add a record to the vault.
-There is three ways to add a secret record: visual editor, from a file, and from field arguments.
+There is four ways to add a secret record: clone existing record, use visual editor, from a file, and from field arguments.

-The output of a succesful record addition is the record UID(s) via standard out.
+The output of a successful record addition is the record UID(s) via standard out.
 There may be additional text, which is in standard error.

 On MacOS, blocking will wait until the application fully exits before processing the record data.
 This mean the application is closed and no longer in the dock, not that the editor window is closed.